HuubvS/GuessWhoIAm/README.md

 update: 17-04

 both section works properely, still need to check if all person can be match accordingly with the statement implemented into the program. already discovered a mistake in the men section, see description.
 After that i need to see if i can implement the file images into java.

+update: 22-04

+See draft two(notebook), might rechange the whole model later on, for now this project is on hold.